While it is always the way to go when it comes to a road trip, it will not serve you well when it comes to marketing.

 Now that you have completed the market research data collection phase of your strategic marketing plan process, you are ready to move into the analysis phase.Your target audience determines every aspect of your marketing messaging and approach.Click To Tweet

 The information you gathered is essentially your GPS, pointing you in the direction of marketing planning success.

 To gain a thorough understanding of the competitive marketplace, identify the trends among the businesses you found in your market research.

 Where is there overlap?

 This step in your marketing planning process shines a light on the practices you want to emulate.

 Of course, no one likes a copycat.
-Once you’ve identified the most common successful strategies, put your own spin on them.
+Once you’ve identified the most common successful marketing strategy, put your own spin on them.

 The focus groups will most certainly open your eyes to some new ideas.
-As someone with a vested interest in your product or service, you can often be “too close” to see the big picture and need to relsoy on a third party to identify the opportunities.
+As someone with a vested interest in your product or service, you can often be “too close” to see the big picture and need to rely on a third party to identify the marketing opportunities.